verghost/vlc-lua-docs/m/playlist/index.md

 ----
 ## `move()`
 Move a playlist item.
-This operaiton shifts the target item by one if the current item is before the target.
+This operation shifts the target item by one if the current item is before the target.

 ### Parameters
 - `id` Integer value; item identifier